 You get the most benefit from exercise if you do it for at least 30 minutes a day for 5 to 6 days a week.
 But you do not have to do 30 minutes in a row.
-Studies suggest that you get the same benefits if you work out for 10 minutes 3 times a day as you do during a longer session.
+Recent studies suggest that you get the same benefits if you work out for 10 minutes 3 times a day that you do during a longer session.